Hobbled Dewey & LeBoeuf loses last top manager

 Stephen Horvath III, Dewey's executive partner in charge of day-to-day operations, appears to now be the top manager of what remains of the law firm.

 Of the roughly 300 partners with the firm in January, only around 50 remain.
-Dewey, which has about $225 million (141.4 million pounds) in debt, is facing a growing number of lawsuits dealing with everything from unpaid rent to pension funding.
+Dewey, which has about $225 million in debt, is facing a growing number of lawsuits dealing with everything from unpaid rent to pension funding.

 Instead of filing for bankruptcy, Dewey appears to be attempting to liquidate outside of court - a strategy that one lawyer for creditors said cannot guarantee fairness.